Analysis | What Exxon Won’t Tell You About Climate Costs

 If society won’t accept the “degradation in the global standard of living” that Exxon alludes to, then it implicitly would be accepting the degradation that will be inflicted by unaddressed climate change — in the form of floods, mass migration, shrinking food supply and a host of other frightening and economically damaging effects.

 Exxon’s warning that society isn’t ready to confront a diminished “standard of living” also glosses over the fact that inaction on climate change might preserve immediate convenience only to worsen quality of life over the longer term.
-(When asked for comment, an Exxon spokesperson said “energy poverty” affects health, education and economic development.)
+(When asked for comment, an Exxon spokesperson said “energy poverty” affects health, education and economic development.
+In a statement after this piece was published, Exxon said: “Whatever the likelihood of the IEA NZE scenario today, we’ve done the work to test the resiliency of our business under the IEA NZE.
+What we’ve found is that our low-carbon solutions business may very well grow to be bigger than our current oil and gas operations under this scenario, and we’re investing in that today.”)

 The harms from continuing to burn fossil fuels are increasingly hard to bear.
 To take just one harrowing example: The Australian wildfires that burned an area half the size of California in 2019-20 have saddled children there with a lifetime of health problems, Bloomberg News reported last week.
 Some babies of mothers who breathed smoke were born prematurely with “blackened placentas,” and young children now must take medication daily just to breathe.